 Initial Objectives

-Neither of the institutions had gone through a strategic process in their history, so Brönnimann and the management of the orchestra looked at the situation of the orchestra and defined some core values and a mission statement that would serve as a basis for future artistic decisions.
+At the beginning of Brönnimann’s tenure, he was part of a strategic process which looked at the situation of the orchestra and defined some core values and a five year plan that would serve as a basis for the artistic future of the institution.

 Some key aspects that were included: